expo/expo/docs/pages/accounts/account-types.md

 import ImageSpotlight from '~/components/plugins/ImageSpotlight';

+An Expo account is a container that holds Expo projects and allows for different amounts of collaboration.
 There are three types of Expo accounts; Personal, Team, and Organization.
-The type you choose depends on whether you work alone on projects or in a group.
-However, you must start with at least one Personal Account to use Expo.
+What type of account you choose to put a new project in depends on the nature of the project and, if you plan to collaborate with others, with whom you plan to collaborate.

-When you [sign up for an account](https://expo.dev/signup) with Expo, you are creating a Personal Account.
-If you want multiple members to have access to project(s), you can create an Organization Account from within your Personal Account and transfer projects individually to the Organization account, if required.
-Another option is to convert your Personal Account directly to an Organization Account if you want all existing projects transferred automatically.
+When you [sign up for an account](https://expo.dev/signup) with Expo, a Personal Account is automatically created for you.
+If you want multiple members to have access to project(s), you can create an Organization Account.

-Before Organization accounts, the only way to work in a group was to add members directly to a Personal Account This is called a Team Account.
+Before Organization accounts, the only way to work in a group was to add members directly to a Personal Account.
+This was called a Team Account.
 Only the original member can have an Owner role in a Team Account.
 An Organization Account can have multiple members with the Owner role.
 You can choose whichever account type that makes the most sense for your group.
 Both group account types allow the following:

 - Sharing projects
 - Assigning member permissions (only one Owner in a Team Account)